samrelins/CS50W_Final_Project_Diarize/README.md

 * The base template includes a javascript file that handles the rest of the page logic - these javascript files can be found in static/js `e.g plan.js`
 * The javascript requests the page content as it is required via asynchronous (or AJAX) requests, inserts the content into the main section of the page, and adds the required interactive functionality to the HTML elements once loaded
 * The page's html content is served by a specific `<route name>_pages` view in views.py - i.e. `plan_pages` loads the different page content for the plan route, the same for `intro_pages` and `review_pages`
-* The different page content can be found in `static/html` folders of the same name as the route in views.py e.g. `static/html/plan_pages/`
+* The different page content can be found in `static/html` directories of the same name as the route in views.py e.g. `static/html/plan_pages/`
 * Once the user has completed their entry, the page javascript collects the user input and submits it to the respective route’s view function via a POST request

-The remaining files in the app folders that aren't specifically mentioned are simply part of the wallpaper of the django framework, and are best described in the django documentation.
+The remaining files in the app directories that aren't specifically mentioned are simply part of the wallpaper of the django framework, and are best described in the django documentation.
 There are some other features of the site, however, that warrant a mention:

 ## Bootstrap